 The University of Minnesota Duluth follows the system policy on records retention and student educational records.

-For more information on management of University records and information, please visit: http://www.policy.umn.edu/Policies/Operations/OPMisc/RECORDRETENTION.html.
+For more information on the management of University records and information, please visit: http://www.policy.umn.edu/Policies/Operations/OPMisc/RECORDRETENTION.html.

-Our practice is to retain Student Conduct records for five years after graduation or date of last attendance.
+Our practice is to retain Student Conduct records for seven years.
 Exceptions include, but are not limited to, suspensions, expulsions, and incomplete cases.